 I have found that a friendly, calm and patient approach to each student helps them to feel comfortable talking about the specific areas they find difficult.
 In this way I am able to tailor lessons to suit each student, adjusting the speed at which we tackle each subject to reflect their individual needs.
 Here students and parents alike have appreciated my ability to creatively explain and think about topics for students with a range of different learning styles until we find a method or formula that works for them.
 Once a subject has been learned for the first time, it is important to me to make sure that students are confident and comfortable with each topic that they will face under pressured examination conditions.
 To do this I use a mixture of repetition within lessons (circling back to questions on a specific topic periodically) and monthly topic revisions.

 What I do when I am not tutoring

-I am currently studying for my PhD in the History of Science and Medicine at UCL and, when I am not in the library, I am trying to improve my fencing skills on the UCL women's team.
-When I have time I also enjoy reading, watching football, heading out for a round of golf, and playing my violin.
+I am currently writing articles and researching as a historian of science and medicine and, when I am not in the library (or working from home!), I am trying to improve my fencing (the sport, not the garden kind), gardening, and working on my embroidery skills.
+I also enjoy reading (classics, science-fiction, and fantasy), watching football/rugby/cricket, heading out for a round of golf, and playing my violin.